MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 ## Troubleshoot sensitivity label deployment

 If you experience issues when you create a Teams or Office 365 group after you enable these settings or make a change to a sensitivity label's description, save the label, wait a few hours, and then try to create the Team or Office 365 group again.
+For information, see [Schedule roll-out after you create or change a sensitivity label](sensitivity-labels-sharepoint-onedrive-files.md#schedule-roll-out-after-you-create-or-change-a-sensitivity-label).

 If you are still not able to see the new sensitivity label from SharePoint Online, then contact Microsoft Support immediately.